NiklasGollenstede/unload-tabs/README.md

 </ul>

 <b>BUGS</b>:
 Firefox currently suffers from a number of bugs related to unloading tabs.
-Most notably, tabs may <a href="https://bugzilla.mozilla.org/show_bug.cgi?id=1450382">loose their icons</a> or <a href="https://bugzilla.mozilla.org/show_bug.cgi?id=1450371">display as loading</a>.
-Fixing that is Mozillas job.
+Most notably, tabs may <a href="https://bugzilla.mozilla.org/show_bug.cgi?id=1450382">lose their icons</a> or <a href="https://bugzilla.mozilla.org/show_bug.cgi?id=1450371">display as loading</a>.
+Fixing that is Mozilla's job.
 If you encounter any <b>other</b> problems, please report them as an <a href="https://github.com/NiklasGollenstede/unload-tabs/issues">issue</a> or comment on an existing issue matching your problem.
 Please don't complain in a rating on the Add-ons download page.
 I can't respond to those.

 <b>Permissions used</b>:<ul>